 Driving a return to normal life

-Greece identified the need for antibody testing and announced it was prepared to allow Britons into the country if they can prove they have COVID-19 antibodies.
-But considering 34 million international flights arrived in Greece in 2019 (Source: Statista.com), COVID-19 antibody testing programmes need to employ rapid diagnostic methods.
+Greece identified the need for antibody testing and announced it was prepared to allow Britons into the country if they can prove they have COVID-19 antibodies3.
+But considering 34.2 million arrivals were recorded at travel accommodation in Greece in 2019 (Source: Statista.com), COVID-19 antibody testing programmes need to employ rapid diagnostic methods.

 COVID-19 vaccines are being deployed in the millions and there is a sense in some countries of nearing the end of social restrictions.
 But, of course, evidence gathering, and appropriate management tools and strategies are needed to avoid complacency.